IliyanYakimov/warrja/README.md

 1. Download and install python from: https://www.python.org/
 2. Click `Download ZIP` (on the right side of the screen)
 ![Alt text](http://i.imgur.com/6NLMxpV.png )
+3. Unzip
+4. Open folder's game and double click on the `warrja`

 =========================================================================================